yeslogic/prince-docs/docs/prince-output.md

 ```html
     <a href="pdf-action:Print">Print Document</a>
 ```
 However, Prince passes the provided values verbatim to the PDF viewer, so the user can supply values that Prince doesn't know about, but the viewer does.
-Also, these scripts will always be run, unlike JavaScript (see [Applying JavaScript in Prince](prince-input.md#applying-javascript-in-prince)).
+Also, please note that these scripts will *always* be run, unlike JavaScript (see [Applying JavaScript in Prince](prince-input.md#applying-javascript-in-prince)).

-Please be advised that this and the following actions and scripts are dependent on the PDF viewer, and in many cases might only work in Adobe Acrobat products.
+Be advised that this and the following actions and scripts are dependent on the PDF viewer, and in many cases might only work in Adobe Acrobat products.

 The property [`-prince-pdf-open-action`](css-props.md#prop-prince-pdf-open-action) may be used to specify a space-separated list of actions to perform when the PDF file is opened, like eg. popping up the print dialog box automatically, or setting the default zoom level for PDF documents.
 Any arbitrary identifier can be specified, although these may be PDF viewer specific; Acrobat can take just about any menu item.